agentsflowdev/agentsflow/README.md

    When everything passes, additional agents perform the review and outline the release plan.
 These agents never modify the repository—they only analyse the coding agent’s output.
-4. **Structured result** – the workflow returns the worktree paths alongside the Claude transcript and all verification artefacts (`ImplementationOutput`, `EvaluationOutput`, `TestPlanOutput`, `ReviewOutput`, `ReleasePlanOutput`).
+4. **Structured result** – the workflow returns the repository path alongside the Claude transcript and all verification artefacts (`ImplementationOutput`, `EvaluationOutput`, `TestPlanOutput`, `ReviewOutput`, `ReleasePlanOutput`).